Leopolis Jazz Fest: Overview

+Organizer of the festival: NGO "LEOPOLIS JAZZ".

+On September 18, 2024, the creation of the legal entity of the non-governmental organization "LEOPOLIS JAZZ" was registered.
+The main direction of the Organization's activity is the development and popularization of jazz music in Ukraine.

+The founders of the Organization are the festival team representatives.

 In addition to concerts of jazz musicians from around the world, the festival also hosts jam sessions, master-classes and autograph sessions with global jazz stars.

 An annual awards ceremony, "Leopolis Jazz Music Awards" dedicated to Eddie Rosner (previously "Alfa Jazz Music Awards") is held during gala concert of the festival in Lviv.
 These awards are established to honour the artists who have made significant contribution to the development of jazz music.
 The winner is selected by a wide range of experts, including music critics, prominent culture persons, public and government officials, journalists and entrepreneurs from different countries.

 Venue

 The festival takes place on three stages: